dvtate/ideas/README.md

 ## Maybe Hardware?
 - Add reservation/scheduling system for important equiptment (could be app but more lame)
 - pill calendar that doesn't need reloading
+- Stoping cars from running through pedestrian crosswalks
   - Water gun to spray washable paint on cars who drive through pedestrian crossway
+  - Handheld stop sign with a camera so u can send video evidence to police
 - Phone which electrocutes you if you don't unlock it
-- life alert/body cams for people at risk
+- Life alert/body cams for people at risk
 - qr-code watch https://x.com/hoffridder/status/1747828116804743554?s=20

 ## Startups